-Deferred income relates to advanced consideration received for which revenue is recognised as or when services are provided. £3.7m (2019: £2.6m) of the deferred income balance is classified as a current liability within trade and other payables (note 20).
-Included within deferred income is £10.6m (2019: £11.2m) relating to consideration received from Auto Trader Autostock Limited (which forms part of the Group's joint venture Dealer Auction) for the provision of data services (note 16).
-Revenue relating to this service is recognised on a straight-line basis over a period of 20 years; given this time period the liability has been split between current and non-current liabilities.
+Deferred income relates to advanced consideration received for which revenue is recognised as or when services are provided. $\pounds 3.3m$ (2020: $\pounds 3.7m$) of the deferred income balance is classified as a current liability within trade and other payables (note 19).
+Included within deferred income is $\pounds 10.0m$ (2020: $\pounds 10.6m$) relating to consideration received from Auto Trader Autostock Limited (which forms part of the Group's joint venture Dealer Auction) for the provision of data services (note 15).
+Revenue relating to this service is recognised on a straight-line basis over a period of 20 years to 31 December 2038; given this time period the liability has been split between current and non-current liabilities.
+Revenue of £0.6m was recognised in the year (2020: £0.6m).